egnha/valaddin/README.md

 [![codecov](https://codecov.io/gh/egnha/valaddin/branch/master/graph/badge.svg)](https://codecov.io/gh/egnha/valaddin)

-*Valaddin* is a simple R package that provides a function `strictly()` that enables you to transform a function into a function with input validation checks.
+*Valaddin* is a simple R package that provides a function `strictly()` that enables you to enhance a function with input validation checks, in a manner that is suitable for both interactive sessions and programmatic use.

-A common form of boilerplate code at the top of functions is argument checking:
-You make some checks on the arguments, signal a condition if any show-stopping checks fail, then move on to the meat of the function if everything is good.
-This approach, while straightforward, can clutter up the main work of a function with admin; it spoils the fun in "function" with the inconvenience of a security check.

-This package provides a set of basic tools to add argument checks in an alternative functional manner, which is especially handy for interactive use.

 ## Installation